Skip to Content

 A brief history of multiemployer pension plans

 A multiemployer pension plan is a retirement plan created through an agreement between two or more employers, typically in the same or related industries, and the union that represents their employees.
-These plans have provided advantages over the years by reducing the per-employee costs of administration through economies of scale.
-However, with interest rates having fallen over time to historic lows and industries seeing downturns in U.S. activity, many plans are now threatened by increasing liabilities at a time when the pool of workers available to fund them is decreasing.
+These multiemployer pension plans have provided advantages over the years by reducing the per-employee costs of administration through economies of scale.
+However, with industries seeing downturns in U.S. activity, many plans are now threatened by increasing liabilities at a time when the pool of workers available to fund them is decreasing.
 The resulting underfunding of some multiemployer pension plans has become so severe that Congress included billions of dollars in the ARPA COVID-19 relief bill to fund direct grants to the plans most in danger of running out of funds.

 Multiemployer pension plan withdrawal liability

-With PBGC premiums expected to increase and the long-term financial solvency of these plans in question, many employers who participate in them are considering whether to withdraw and invest in different retirement benefit options for their employees.
+With Pension Benefit Guaranty Corporation (PBGC) premiums expected to increase and the long-term financial solvency of these plans in question, many employers who participate in them are considering whether to withdraw and invest in different retirement benefit options for their employees.
 In order to exit from an underfunded multiemployer pension plan, employers must pay a “withdrawal liability” equal to their share of the underfunding.
 In general terms, the amount of withdrawal liability an employer owes is the lesser of:

-When employers ask their plan administrators about withdrawal, they are typically told only that their withdrawal liability will be the share of underfunding.
+When employers ask their plan administrators about withdrawal, they’re typically told only that their withdrawal liability will be the share of underfunding.

 What does ARPA do for multiemployer plans?